How to make your first sale

 Similarly, you can use Reddit’s search feature to look up communities of dog lovers.
 Placing your product before this audience, either organically or via advertising, can help you get your first sale.

 Facebook’s massive reach and treasure trove of customer data make it a powerful tool for getting your first sale.
 You can target users by location, demographics and interests — exactly as per your customer personas.
+Since Instagram is owned by Facebook, you can create ads campaigns for both social media platforms in one place, your Facebook Ads Manager.

 For better results, you can pair up a Facebook/Instagram campaign with a remarketing campaign.
 Remarketing, for the uninitiated, tracks people who viewed your ads or performed an action on your site (such as adding a product to cart).
 These people are then shown ads for your products across the web, including Facebook and Instagram.
 Repeated interactions increase the likelihood of landing a sale.